 What is foresight?
 The short version

-Foresight is a relatively unknown concept, also for our Afterwork audience.
-We asked them if they would be able to explain the concept: 45% answered they are unable to explain it.
+Foresight is a relatively unknown concept, also for our Afterwork audience: we asked them if they would be able to explain foresight.
+45% answered they are unable to explain it.

 Foresight explores possible futures in a systemic way to make organisations more resilient and better prepared for the future than today.
 It is a powerful strategic tool to manage uncertainties and to explore systemic innovation for new product development.

 · foresight is not a prediction

 · foresight explores multiple possible futures; it does not end up in a single truth

 · It is an ongoing systemic process

 Essentially we can detect four levels in the foresight process, which are nicely illustrated by Fingerspitzen Kollektiv in the image below.